The Bank Job

 The Bank Job is a 2008 heist thriller film directed by Roger Donaldson and written by Dick Clement and Ian La Frenais.
 It is based on the 1971 burglary of Lloyds Bank safety deposit boxes in Baker Street.
 It stars Jason Statham.

-The producers allege that the story was prevented from being told in 1971 because of a D-Notice, to protect a prominent member of the British royal family.
+The producers allege that the story was prevented from being told in 1971 because of a D-Notice, to protect Princess Margaret, a prominent member of the British royal family.
 According to the producers, this film is intended to reveal the truth for the first time, although it apparently includes significant elements of fiction.

 The premiere was held in London on 18 February 2008, and it was released in the UK on 29 February 2008 and in the US on 7 March 2008.
 It received mostly positive reviews from critics and grossed $66 million worldwide.

 Plot

 In 1971, British Security Services (MI5) have taken interest in a safety deposit box in a particular Lloyds Bank branch.
 Belonging to black militant gangster Michael X, it contains compromising photos of Princess Margaret, insurance to keep the British authorities off Michael's back.
 Martine Love, an ex-model romantically involved with MI5 agent Tim Everett, is caught smuggling drugs into the country, and to avoid going to jail, she makes a deal with the authorities to retrieve the photos.

-Martine approaches her friend Terry, a struggling car salesman with criminal contacts, and tells him that if he can assemble the gang to help her rob the bank, he will be richly rewarded, but does not tell him about the photos in the deposit box.
-Terry's team includes his close friends Eddie (one of his employees), Dave, and Kevin, as well as trusted criminal associates Bambas and Guy Singer.
+Martine approaches her friend Terry Leather, a struggling car salesman with criminal contacts, and tells him that if he can assemble the gang to help her rob the bank, he will be richly rewarded, but does not tell him about the photos in the deposit box.
+Terry's team includes his close friends Eddie Burton (one of his employees), Dave Shilling and Kevin Swain, as well as trusted criminal associates Bambas and Guy Singer.
 While scouting the bank, Dave runs into gangster Lew Vogel, for whom he made pornographic films.

 The gang rents a leather goods shop near the bank, tunnels below the vault, then uses a thermal lance to break through the floor into the vault.
 They loot the safety deposit boxes, but Terry notices Martine's interest in box 118 and discovers the photos.
-The police are alerted to the robbery by a ham radio operator who overhears the gang's walkie-talkie communications, but by the time they locate the bank, the gang has already fled.
+The police are alerted to the robbery by ham radio operator Eric Addey who overhears the gang's walkie-talkie communications, but by the time they locate the bank, the gang has already fled.
 The robbery rattles important figures who used the bank, including Lew Vogel, who kept a ledger of police payoffs inside.
 He notifies Michael X in Trinidad, who deduces Gale Benson—the lover of his associate Hakim Jamal—is spying for MI5, and murders her.
 Vogel decides Dave's presence outside that bank was not a coincidence, and has him kidnapped and tortured for information.
 Dave gives in, and Lew has Gerald Pyke and Nick Burton—two policemen working on his payroll—kidnap Eddie at Terry's garage.
 Meanwhile, Terry discovers explicit photographs of government officials among their loot and uses them to secure passports and new identities for the gang.